Type 1 Diabetes Facts

 Better Understanding T1D

-T1D is an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
-T1D develops when the insulin-producing pancreatic beta cells are mistakenly destroyed by the body’s immune system.
-The cause of this attack is still being researched, however scientists believe the cause may have genetic and environmental components.
+T1D is an autoimmune disease that causes the body’s immune system to mistakenly destroy insulin-producing beta cells in the pancreas.
+This means that the pancreas stops producing insulin, the hormone that controls blood-sugar levels , and exogenous insulin must be taken (by injection or pump) for the rest of that person’s life.
+The cause of this attack is still being researched, however scientists believe the cause has genetic and environmental components.

 Who gets T1D